CryptosOdysseus/AALE-Contributions/AAA-Contract-Law .md

 ## REMEDIES

 ### § 344.
 Purposes of Remedies

 Judicial remedies under the rules stated in this Restatement serve to protect one or more of the following interests of a promisee:

 (a) his "expectation interest," which is his interest in having the benefit of his bargain by being put in as good a position as he would have been in had the contract been performed,

-(b) his "reliance interest," which is his interest in being reimbursed for loss caused by reliance on the contract by being put in as good a position as he would have been in had the contract not been made, or (c) his "restitution interest," which is his interest in having restored to him any benefit that he has conferred on the other party.
+(b) his "reliance interest," which is his interest in being reimbursed for loss caused by reliance on the contract by being put in as good a position as he would have been in had the contract not been made, or

+(c) his "restitution interest," which is his interest in having restored to him any benefit that he has conferred on the other party.

 ### § 346.
 Availability of Damages

 (1) The injured party has a right to damages for any breach by a party against whom the contract is enforceable unless the claim for damages has been suspended or discharged.

 (2) If the breach caused no loss or if the amount of the loss is not proved under the rules stated in this Chapter, a small sum fixed without regard to the amount of loss will be awarded as nominal damages.

 Page 44

 ### § 347.
 Measure of Damages in General

-Subject to the limitations stated in §§ 350-53, the injured party has a right to damages based on his expectation interest as measured by (a) the loss in the value to him of the other party's performance caused by its failure or deficiency, plus
+Subject to the limitations stated in §§ 350-53, the injured party has a right to damages based on his expectation interest as measured by

+(a) the loss in the value to him of the other party's performance caused by its failure or deficiency, plus

 (b) any other loss, including incidental or consequential loss, caused by the breach, less

 (c) any cost or other loss that he has avoided by not having to perform.

 ### § 348.
 Alternatives to Loss in Value of Performance

 (1) If a breach delays the use of property and the loss in value to the injured party is not proved with reasonable certainty, he may recover damages based on the rental value of the property or on interest on the value of the property.

 (2) If a breach results in defective or unfinished construction and the loss in value to the injured party is not proved with sufficient certainty, he may recover damages based on

-(a) the diminution in the market price of the property caused by the breach, or
+(a) the diminution in the market price of the property caused by the breach,

+or

 (b) the reasonable cost of completing performance or of remedying the defects if that cost is not clearly disproportionate to the probable loss in value to him.

 (3) If a breach is of a promise conditioned on a fortuitous event and it is uncertain whether the event would have occurred had there been no breach, the injured party may recover damages based on the value of the conditional right at the time of breach.

 ### § 349.
 Damages Based on Reliance Interest

 As an alternative to the measure of damages stated in § 347, the injured party has a right to damages based on his reliance interest, including expenditures made in preparation for performance or in performance, less any loss that the party in breach can prove with reasonable certainty the injured party would have suffered had the contract been performed.

 ### § 350.
 Avoidability as a Limitation on Damages

 (1) Except as stated in Subsection (2), damages are not recoverable for loss that the injured party could have avoided without undue risk, burden or humiliation.

 (2) The injured party is not precluded from recovery by the rule stated in Subsection (1) to the extent that he has made reasonable but unsuccessful efforts to avoid loss.

 ### § 351.
 Unforeseeability and Related Limitations on Damages

 (1) Damages are not recoverable for loss that the party in breach did not have reason to foresee as a probable result of the breach when the contract was made.

 Page 45

 (2) Loss may be foreseeable as a probable result of a breach because it follows from the breach

 (a) in the ordinary course of events, or

 (b) as a result of special circumstances, beyond the ordinary course of events, that the party in breach had reason to know.

 (3) A court may limit damages for foreseeable loss by excluding recovery for loss of profits, by allowing recovery only for loss incurred in reliance, or otherwise if it concludes that in the circumstances justice so requires in order to avoid disproportionate compensation.

 ### § 352.
 Uncertainty as a Limitation on Damages

 Damages are not recoverable for loss beyond an amount that the evidence permits to be established with reasonable certainty.

 ### § 353.
 Loss Due to Emotional Disturbance

 Recovery for emotional disturbance will be excluded unless the breach also caused bodily harm or the contract or the breach is of such a kind that serious emotional disturbance was a particularly likely result.

 ### § 354.
 Interest as Damages

 (1) If the breach consists of a failure to pay a definite sum in money or to render a performance with fixed or ascertainable monetary value, interest is recoverable from the time for performance on the amount due less all deductions to which the party in breach is entitled.

 (2) In any other case, such interest may be allowed as justice requires on the amount that would have been just compensation had it been paid when performance was due.

 ### § 355.
 Punitive Damages

 Punitive damages are not recoverable for a breach of contract unless the conduct constituting the breach is also a tort for which punitive damages are recoverable.

 ### § 356.
 Liquidated Damages and Penalties

 (1) Damages for breach by either party may be liquidated in the agreement but only at an amount that is reasonable in the light of the anticipated or actual loss caused by the breach and the difficulties of proof of loss.
 A term fixing unreasonably large liquidated damages is unenforceable on grounds of public policy as a penalty.

-(2) A term in a bond providing for an amount of money as a penalty for nonoccurrence of the condition of the bond is unenforceable on grounds of public policy to the extent that the amount exceeds the loss caused by such nonoccurrence.
+(2) A term in a bond providing for an amount of money as a penalty for non-occurrence of the condition of the bond is unenforceable on grounds of public policy to the extent that the amount exceeds the loss caused by such non-occurrence.

 Page 46

 ### § 359.
 Effect of Adequacy of Damages

 (1) Specific performance or an injunction will not be ordered if damages would be adequate to protect the expectation interest of the injured party.

 (2) The adequacy of the damage remedy for failure to render one part of the performance due does not preclude specific performance or injunction as to the contract as a whole.

 (3) Specific performance or an injunction will not be refused merely because there, is a remedy for breach other than damages, but such a remedy may be considered in exercising discretion under the rule stated in § 357.

 ### § 360.
 Factors Affecting Adequacy of Damages

 In determining whether the remedy in damages would be adequate, the following circumstances are significant:

-(a) the difficulty of proving damages with reasonable certainty, (b) the difficulty of procuring a suitable substitute performance by means of money awarded as damages, and
+(a) the difficulty of proving damages with reasonable certainty,

+(b) the difficulty of procuring a suitable substitute performance by means of money awarded as damages, and

 (c) the likelihood that an award of damages could not be collected.

 ### § 370.
 Requirement That Benefit Be Conferred

 A party is entitled to restitution under the rules stated in this Restatement only to the extent that he has conferred a benefit on the other party by way of part performance or reliance.

 ### § 371.
 Measure of Restitution Interest

 If a sum of money is awarded to protect a party's restitution interest, it may as justice requires be measured by either

-(a) the reasonable value to the other party of what he received in terms of what it would have cost him to obtain it from a person in the claimant's position, or
+(a) the reasonable value to the other party of what he received in terms of what it would have cost him to obtain it from a person in the claimant's position,

+or

 (b) the extent to which the other party's property has been increased in value or his other interests advanced.

 ### § 373.
 Restitution When Other Party Is in Breach

 (1) Subject to the rule stated in Subsection (2), on a breach by non-performance that gives rise to a claim for damages for total breach or on a repudiation, the injured party is entitled to restitution for any benefit that he has conferred on the other party by way of part performance or reliance.

 (2) The injured party has no right to restitution if he has performed all of his duties under the contract and no performance by the other party remains due other than payment of a definite sum of money for that performance.

 Page 47

 ### § 374.
 Restitution in Favor of Party in Breach

 (1) Subject to the rule stated in Subsection (2), if a party justifiably refuses to perform on the ground that his remaining duties of performance have been discharged by the other party's breach, the party in breach is entitled to restitution for any benefit that he has conferred by way of part performance or reliance in excess of the loss that he has caused by his own breach.

 (2) To the extent that, under the manifested assent of the parties, a party's performance is to be retained in the case of breach, that party is not entitled to restitution if the value of the performance as liquidated damages is reasonable in the light of the anticipated or actual loss caused by the breach and the difficulties of proof of loss.

 ### § 375.
 Restitution When Contract Is Within Statute of Frauds

 A party who would otherwise have a claim in restitution under a contract is not barred from restitution for the reason that the contract is unenforceable by him because of the Statute of Frauds unless the Statute provides otherwise or its purpose would be frustrated by allowing restitution.

 ### § 376.
 Restitution When Contract Is Voidable

 A party who has avoided a contract on the ground of lack of capacity, mistake, misrepresentation, duress, undue influence or abuse of a fiduciary relation is entitled to restitution for any benefit that he has conferred on the other party by way of part performance or reliance.

 ### § 377.
 Restitution in Cases of Impracticability, Frustration, NonOccurrence of Condition or Disclaimer by Beneficiary

 A party whose duty of performance does not arise or is discharged as a result of impracticability of performance, frustration of purpose, non-occurrence of a condition or disclaimer by a beneficiary is entitled to restitution for any benefit that he has conferred on the other party by way of part performance or reliance.

 **End of Restatement (2nd) of Contract Law**